 As we said earlier, it’s the components and craftsmanship that make up the high price rates of Swiss watches.
 Some of these components include:

 - Top-Quality Components – Only the richest of materials are used for making Swiss watches.
 It is from these components that the watch is both accurate and durable.
+Case in point: the Audemars Piguet Royal Oak watches in gold and diamond are some of the most luxurious Swiss watches we can’t help but covet.

 Are Swiss Made Watches Worth It?